 • Assigning a mobility-impaired individual an accessible parking space

-An example of a reasonable accommodation you can make for a disabled tenant is allowing them to keep a service dog even if you have a “no pets” policy in place.
+An example of a reasonable accommodation you can make for a renter with a disability is allowing them to keep a service dog even if you have a “no pets” policy in place.

 Besides landlords, who else is prohibited from engaging in housing-related discriminatory practices?